Gbemisola19/01-fcc-cat-photo-app/README.md

 Additional description of the project and its features.

 ## Built With
-- HTML5 elements,
+- HTML5 elements
-  Ordered list <ol>,
+  Ordered list <ol>
-  Unordered list <ul>,
+  Unordered list <ul>
-  Form, input, figure, main,
+  Form, input, figure, main
 - Linters
   Prettier
   Stylelint